Makueni Agrivoltaics

 In December 2023, we took a significant step forward by initiating the implementation of the first Agrivoltaics site in a community of farmers located in Makueni County, Kenya.
 This groundbreaking project is the inaugural effort in what we envision will be a series of transformative initiatives designed to improve the lives of farming communities across the region and beyond.
 The project is more than just a research endeavour—it represents a holistic approach to community development that integrates sustainable agriculture, renewable energy, and local empowerment.

-The Makueni site is not merely a research facility; it is a comprehensive solution that addresses multiple challenges faced by the community.
-The energy generated by the solar panels is harnessed to power water pumps, providing much-needed irrigation to fields that were once parched by drought, enabling farmers to cultivate their land year-round and significantly increase their crop yields.
-Beneath the solar panels, a variety of crops have been planted, carefully selected to demonstrate the nutritional benefits and economic potential of this integrated system.
-The crops not only thrive in the shaded environment but also contribute to cooling the solar panels, thereby enhancing their efficiency and productivity.
+The Makueni site is more than a research facility; it is a comprehensive platform that addresses multiple challenges faced by the community.
+The energy generated by the solar panels powers water pumps, providing much-needed irrigation to fields that were once parched by drought, enabling farmers to cultivate their land year-round and increase crop yields.
+Beneath the solar panels, a variety of crops have been planted to demonstrate both nutritional benefits and economic potential, while also enhancing the efficiency of the solar panels through shading and cooling.

-The research conducted at the Makueni site is supervised by the research teams from the Arava and the University of Arizona.
-These teams are conducting in-depth studies on a range of critical topics, including crop performance under varying conditions, water and soil management practices, and the development of economic models that can be adapted by the local community.
-The insights gained from this research will not only refine the current project but also inform future initiatives, ensuring that they are tailored to the specific needs and challenges of the communities they serve.
+The research conducted at the Makueni site is supervised by teams from the Arava and the University of Arizona, focusing on critical topics such as crop performance, water and soil management practices, and economic models adaptable to the local context.
+These insights not only refine the current project but also inform future initiatives to ensure they meet the specific needs and challenges of the communities they serve.